At the beginning of 2021, I combed through my social media, website, and blogs, and deleted all content that refers to women and:

 In 2021 I am 100% committed to changing my approach with women and food.
 I am taking classes and workshops in Food Freedom, Intuitive Eating, and anti-racism for health practitioners.
 I will not hesitate to bring race and societal issues up in regard to women, health, and food – because these ARE interconnected.

-Absolutely not.
 I am passionate about nutrition.
 However moving forward, my nutrition work will take a radical turn.
 It will include rooting out the messages that women have (all women) to strive for a certain body type while feeling bad about themselves in the process.
 I will no longer be complicit in perpetuating this.

 If this doesn’t jive with you, you can decide to unsubscribe now, or stick around and see what’s to come.
-If you are thinking “HELL YEAH!!” then please share this email with like-minded (or open to being like-minded) women in your lives.
+If you are thinking “HELL YEAH!!” then please share this post with like-minded (or open to being like-minded) women in your lives.